dalton-f/aoc-2024/README.md

 Part 1 seems simple, another grid and bfs problem.
 Very similar to previous problems.
 Part 2 can be done with a linear or binear search.
 Linear makes more sense to me but is slower (taking about 3 seconds to run).
 I managed to create a linear search by myself and solve the problem, but of course a binear search would be much faster.

 Could also use part 1 and check the first 1024 for the valid solution, then add bytes from there to check if the path is blocked which halves the runtime

+### Day 19:

+Very simple problem today, just some recursion and cacheing stuff, very surprised at the difficulty as we are so far into the event now.
+For part 1 I did add cacheing but it doesn't look like it makes any difference to the runtime.